-For the second stage of calibration, national estimates from the Annual Population Survey were added to the set of control totals for: white/non-white, working status by gender, household size, long-term health problem, socio-economic classification (NS-SEC), and highest educational qualification.
-The calibration was done separately for each region and the starting weights were the weights from the previous initial calibration stage (\mathbf{W}2).
+For the second stage of calibration, national estimates from the Annual Population Survey were added to the set of control totals for: white/non-white, working status by gender, household size, long-term health problem, socio-economic classification (NS-SEC), and highest educational qualification (though, for postal cases, this last was not used at full-year 5).
+The calibration was done separately for each region and the starting weights were the weights from the previous initial calibration stage (W2).